KANHA SHANTI VANAM

 The children of these Kanha residents fill the atmosphere with joy, wonder, and laughter.
 While all of Kanha offers them unique opportunities to observe and learn, lately the need for a special space to facilitate this process has been felt.
-This is the thought behind the Heartfulness Open School at Kanha Shanti Vanam which is open for admissions for the academic year 2019-2020.
+This is the thought behind the Heartfulness Learning Centre at Kanha Shanti Vanam which is open for admissions for the academic year 2019-2020.

-‘The Heartfulness Open School’ is envisioned as a place that nurtures a joyful environment of learning through observation.
+‘The Heartfulness Learning Centre’ is envisioned as a place that nurtures a joyful environment of learning through observation.